dylan-kwon/vote-chain/README.md

 ### Firebase

-Firebase is used for authentication and quick retrieval of voting data in the application.
-Firestore does not store critical information such as voting items and vote counts; it only stores information for search purposes.
-This design ensures that meaningful voting data can only be accessed through the smart contract.
+Firebase is used for authentication and quick retrieval of voting data.
+Firestore does not store critical data such as ballot items and vote counts, only the data necessary for searches.
+This design addresses the slow speed and high cost drawbacks of smart contracts and forces the smart contract to be called to access meaningful voting data.